vishwanath-jaladi/vishwanath-jaladi/README.md

 Git & GitHub<br>
 Problem Solving<br>
 🚀 Goals<br>
-✔ Build useful AI based projects
+✔ Build useful AI based projects<br>
-✔ Improve coding and logical thinking
+✔ Improve coding and logical thinking<br>
-✔ Contribute to open-source projects
+✔ Contribute to open-source projects<br>
-✔ Become a professional AI Engineer
+✔ Become a professional AI Engineer<br>
 ⭐ “Start where you are.
 Use what you have.
-Do what you can.”
+Do what you can.”<br>